OMB'S Information Quality Bulletin for Peer Review

 An appeal of an initial denial must include:

-3. The NIST Deputy Director will decide whether the information should be corrected based on all the information presented in the appeal record.
+3. The NIST Associate Director for Laboratory Programs will decide whether the information should be corrected based on all the information presented in the appeal record.
 No opportunity for personal appearance, oral argument, or hearing on appeal is provided.
-The NIST Deputy Director will communicate that decision to the requester usually within 60 calendar days after receipt of the appeal.
-The decision of the NIST Deputy Director will constitute a final decision by the DOC.
+The NIST Associate Director for Laboratory Programs will communicate that decision to the requester usually within 60 calendar days after receipt of the appeal.
+The decision of the NIST Associate Director for Laboratory Programs will constitute a final decision by the DOC.